LearnOnDemandSystems/docs/tms/tms-administrators/classes/virtual-meetings/vmh-comparison.md

 Once you have a Zoom contract, you will need to set up a JSon Web Token application through Zoom, and send information to our help desk to implement an [integration.](/tms/tms-administrators/classes/virtual-meetings/integrated-virtual-meetings.md) Once in place, your Zoom VMH is the default selection for virtual delivery.
 Scheduling a class automatically creates a Zoom meeting when a licensed Zoom user is added as an instructor.
 When a Zoom meeting scheduled through the TMS is opened, it will show in the UTC time zone.

 - The account used to set up the JWT application is where the meetings will be located.
 The primary instructor in a class must be licensed from the same account that is set up on the JWT application in order to be verified through the API.
-Your instructor's email address in their TMS profile must match the email address in your Zoom account for them to be verified.
+Your instructor's email address in their Skillable TMS profile must match the email address in your Zoom account for them to be verified.
 Your contract with Zoom provides a pool of licenses that are not owned individually, they can be assigned to different users.
 You may switch out instructors on the licenses in your contract.

 - The primary instructor added to a class must be a licensed Zoom user or the class will not save.
 A class can be created without any instructor added, but you will receive a warning and the meeting in Zoom will not be scheduled until an instructor is added.
 Students will still see the Enter Classroom button 15 minutes before class but will receive an error if they click it prior to a licensed instructor being added to the class.